 Feel free to copy any message and complete it with “Thank you.
 I love you” or something similar.
 Send a message not only on Father's Day, but whenever their good deeds come to mind.

-(for the man who helped to raise another man’s child)
+Here are some thank-you messages for any man who helped to raise another man’s biological child.

 - My definition of father is “the man who loves and cares for me.”
 That’s you—always!